chainstack/docs/docs/operations/corda/installing-a-cordapp.md

 You can install [CorDapps](/blockchains/corda#cordapp) on your nodes as a set of JAR files.

-On installation, the node will be rebooted automatically to complete installation of the CorDapp.

 To install a CorDapp:

 1. On your node's **Access and credentials** page, click **CorDapps**.